SWVA Community Health Project deals with health, nutrition, community building - NewsBreak

 Science Hill students celebrate Homecoming with carnival

-Science Hill High School’s Student Activities group kicked off Homecoming festivities on Tuesday evening with a carnival that included music, food, games and a fun opportunity for students to hang out after school.
-The event was open to the community, but those who missed it still have a chance to see the highly-anticipated Homecoming Parade on Thursday night.
-For the first time, the parade will feature floats representing each Johnson City school.
-This will be an opportunity for the community to show some school spirit and support for Science Hill.
-Floats will make their way around Science Hill’s campus starting at 5:15 on Thursday.
-Clockwise, from top: Science Hill’s Homecoming Carnival offered plenty of fun and games for students, including bouncy houses, “pie a teacher” booths, “pin the tail on the donkey” stations, snacks and more; students stopped by booths to get their faces painted or to get temporary tattoos applied; and the carnival offered fun for all.
+Science Hill's Student Activities group kicked off Homecoming festivities on Tuesday evening with a carnival that included music, food, games and a fun opportunity for students to hang out after school.
+The event was open to the community, but those who missed it still have a chance to see the...

 Kingsport communications department looking for public feedback on strategy